8 Freezer Organization tips and techniques to keep your freezer clean and organized once and for all.

-I wouldn’t say I do a major Spring cleaning because I do several deep cleans throughout the year, but I do love to have my house totally clean and organized before the kids get out of school for Summer.
-This is the perfect time of year for me to declutter, clean, and organize my whole house because once Summer comes I know it won’t get done.
+I don’t do a major Spring cleaning but I do several deep cleanings throughout the year.
+I love to have my house totally clean and organized before the holidays so now is a great time to get the house in shape for the rest of the year.
 Let’s talk about freezer organization today.

 There are many different sizes and styles of freezers so there are many different ways to organize them.
 I’m going to share with you some general rules so you can get your freezer organized once and for all.

-Keep Like Things Together – I have Celiacs disease so the top shelf is for my gluten-free food.
-My things are kept separate because of cross contamination and so my food doesn’t get eaten by mistake.
-It’s too expensive to be eaten by everyone when it’s not necessary.
-Although my youngest son also has a gluten intolerance so we eat the same food now.
+Keep Like Things Together – I have Celiacs disease so the top shelf in our freezer is for gluten-free food.
+My food items are kept separate because of cross contamination concerns and so my food doesn’t get eaten by mistake.
+It’s too expensive to be eaten by everyone when it isn’t necessary.

-Make Things Easy – The front basket holds popsicles, otter pops, creamies, etc. Sometimes those things, especially the otter pops, can be hard for kids to open.
-I attached small scissors with yarn to the basket so they could easily open the packaging and the scissors won’t get lost.
+Make Things Easy – This front basket holds popsicles, otter pops, Creamies, etc. Those things can be hard for kids to open, especially the otter pops.
+Attach small scissors with yarn to the basket so they can easily open the packaging and the scissors won’t get lost.
 I’ve been doing this for years and it has probably saved me from opening thousands of otter pops.

 Store Vertically – It’s much easier to find what you need and to retrieve it if it’s vertical instead of begin stacked on top of one another.
-There are a few foods that can’t be stored vertical so make sure they are stacked on the bottom.
+Always store things for retrieval even in the freezer.
+There are a few food items that can’t be stored vertical so make sure they are stacked on the bottom.
 The 3rd shelf holds quick and easy meals (meals the kids can even prepare for themselves).

 Rotate Food Items – It’s easy for food items to get overlooked and then expire if you don’t stay on top of it.
 Make it a habit to rotate food on shopping day.
 As you unload the groceries rotate the food items so the oldest items are in the front.
-Also, I store meat and fish on the bottom shelf, I worry about the freezer defrosting and meat juices getting on the other food.
-I will also use a sharpie marker to write the date on a package that is opened but not all used, before I place it back in the freezer.
+Also, I store meat and fish on the bottom shelf.
+I worry about the freezer defrosting and meat juices getting on the other food.
+Use a sharpie marker to write the date on a package that is opened but not all used before you place it back in the freezer.

-Keep It Clean – Sometimes spills just happened.
-Wipe up spills as they occur so they don’t get on other containers and spread to the whole shelf or the one below.
-You can also use mats or shelf liners that can be cut to size, to put on the shelves.
+Keep It Clean – Sometimes spills happened.
+Wipe up spills as they occur so they don’t get on other containers or spread to the shelf.
+You can also use mats or shelf liners that can be cut to size for the shelves.

-Stay on Top of It – It takes only a few seconds to place something where it really belongs.
-It will take you at least twice as long to rearrange everything later.
-By having a place for everything, it is easy to see what you need before you head to the grocery store.
+Stay on Top of It – It only takes a few seconds to place something where it belongs.
+It will take you at least twice as long to rearrange it later.
+Having a place for everything let’s you quickly see what you have and what you need.

-Although I don’t use labels in the freezer.
+Although I don’t use labels in the freezer they can be helpful.
 They are a great option if they will help you keep things where they belong.

 Enjoy your Organized Freezer!